 Vacation is earned at the following rate 6 months but less than 5 years, 96 hours; 5 years but less than 10 years, 120 hours; 10 years but less than 15 years, 144 hours; 15 years but less than 20 years, 168 hours; 20 years and over, 192 hours.
 The initial earning of leave and future increases will begin on the first day of the first pay period after completion of six months of continuous service and thereafter, the applicable continuous service anniversary date.

-Currently, the annual salary for an entry-level communications officer is $31,283 per annum.
+Currently, the annual salary for an entry-level communications officer is $32,000 per annum.
 Employees are paid biweekly, working an 80-hour pay period with alternating weekends off.
-There is a 2% increase every year after your first year on November first.

 Employee is able to accrued sick leave.